dtasada/GnomeMansLand/markdown/tutorial.md

 The biggest hurdle will be learning Zig, but the good news is that Zig is designed to be a simple and readable language.
 Let's dive in.

-## A Crash Course in Zig for a Python/JS Developer
+## A Crash Course in Zig for a high-level developer

 Zig is a statically-typed, compiled language.
 This is the biggest difference from Python or JavaScript, which are dynamically-typed and interpreted.